 We like IG investments for their diverse range of investment options, full suite of accounts, low fees and an excellent range of tools and research.
 If this is your first foray into share trading then why not take advantage of their free demo account where you can practice trading with virtual money before you risk your own funds.

-For more information on IG, please read our IG Investments Review page.
+For more information on IG, please read my IG Investments Review page.

 Best trading platform for low-cost trading – eToro

-For more information on eToro, please read our eToro Review page.
+For more information on eToro, please read my eToro Review page.